Deploying Grafana to Kubernetes

 Extending Grafana

 Using plugins, we can extend our default installation.
-There are many plugins installed by default, but you can add more depending on what you need.
-You can see more about building Grafana dashboards and plugins on our advanced Grafana tutorial.
+Many plugins are installed by default, but you can add more depending on your needs.
+You can learn more about building Grafana dashboards and plugins in our advanced Grafana tutorial.

 There are 3 types of plugins: Panels, Data Sources, and Apps.
-In order to install a plugin like Grafana Kubernetes App, you need to execute this command:
+To install a plugin like Grafana Kubernetes App, you need to execute this command:

 grafana-cli plugins install grafana-kubernetes-app